What are course subjects?

 When you enrol in your course you will also need to also enrol in subjects before each session.
 Your UOW course is made up of a combination of subjects and each is worth a certain number of credit points.
 You need to complete a total number of credit points to qualify for your qualification, including core subjects and/or a major (if applicable).
 For example, a student studying a Bachelor of Mathematics will need to complete 144 credit points (including core subjects) in order to graduate.

-All information relating to your course requirements can be found in the course handbook.
+All information relating to your course requirements can be found in the Course Handbook.
 It's important that when you refer to the course handbook throughout your degree, you must always refer to the handbook for the year that you commenced your studies.
-For example, a student who commenced their course in 2016, will always refer to the 2016 Course Handbook throughout their degree.
+For example, a student who commenced their course in 2022, will always refer to the 2022 Course Handbook throughout their degree.

 Different levels of subjects